 - “Earned” media - via shares or syndication from other social accounts

-- Search engines - via longer-run Search Engine Optimization (SEO) campaigns
+- Search engines - via longer-run SEO campaigns

 Channel strategies may overlap, but don’t count on it.
 Search engine rankings take time and careful keyword planning; social posts may disregard keywords entirely while presenting enticing, clickable headlines headline.
 “Evergreen” content will rarely be able to ride a wave of current events, but more topical content may quickly lose relevance.

 The key is to pick a single channel and put the time in to develop it.
 While every channel has its strengths and weaknesses, steady ongoing efforts to attract followers (owned media); build relationships (earned media); and build credibility (search engines) will help them reach their full potential.
 Whatever the focus, one reliable hit will always be better than three or four near misses.

 Finally, though additional channels (e.g. emails/newsletters, paid advertising, syndication, etc) may help boost reach in a more mature marketing campaign, they will only add—not replace—the big three.